IGLICT/DeepFaceDrawing-Jittor/README.md

 If you found this code useful please cite our work as:

     @article{chenDeepFaceDrawing2020,
-        author = {Shu-Yu, Chen and Wanchao, Su and Gao, Lin and Shihong, Xia and Hongbo, Fu}, title = {{DeepFaceDrawing}: Deep Generation of Face Images from Sketches}, journal = {ACM Transactions on Graphics (Proceedings of ACM SIGGRAPH  2020)}, year = {2020},
+        author = {Chen, Shu-Yu and Su, Wanchao and Lin, Gao and Xia, Shihong and Fu, Hongbo}, title = {{DeepFaceDrawing}: Deep Generation of Face Images from Sketches}, journal = {ACM Transactions on Graphics (Proceedings of ACM SIGGRAPH  2020)}, year = {2020},